saintmalik/blog.saintmalik.me/blog/2023-03-13-tls-vault-eks.md

    --from-file=vault.ca=vault.ca
 ```

-12. if the certs tls secret creation goes well, time to mount them back into your vault override configurations.
+12. if the certs TLS secret creation goes well, time to mount them back into your vault override configurations.

 ```yaml
 global: